IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes" target="_blank">René Descartes</a>

-But no pleasure is comparable to standing upon the vantage ground of truth.
+>“But no pleasure is comparable to standing upon the vantage ground of truth.”

 ― <a href="https://en.wikipedia.org/wiki/Francis_Bacon" target="_blank">Francis Bacon</a>